earthai-tech/pycsamt/README.md

 iter_fn: data/occam2D\K1.iter
 mesh_fn: data/occam2D\Occam2DMesh
 model_fn: data/occam2D\Occam2DModel
-ptol: 0.2
+ptol: 0.1
 beta: 5
 n_epochs: 100
 build: true
 ```
-where `(data_fn, iter_fn, mesh_fn ,model_fn)` and `(ptol, beta, n_epochs, build)` are occam2d inversion files and constructor parameters
+where `(data_fn, iter_fn, mesh_fn ,model_fn)` and `(ptol, beta, n_epochs, build)` are OCCAM2D inversion files resulting from FM (CRM) and the constructor parameters
 respectively.
-From the CLI below, NM is fast created.
+From the CLI below, NM is created.
 ```
-$ nm --config myexploration_area.yml --show
+$ nm --config mysurveyarea_data.yml --show
 ```

-4. Furthermore, to evaluate the model errors called `misfit G` between the the NM  and CRM, one need to add the following argument `--misfit` to the previous command.
+4. Error Evaluation.
+To evaluate the geostratigraphy model error called `Misfit G` between the the NM  and CRM,
+ one needs to add the following argument `--misfit` to the previous command.
 For instance
  in the case where the configure file is written in `*.json` format, the CLI becomes:
 ```
-$ nm -c myexploration_area.json --show --misfit
+$ nm -c mysurveyarea_data.json --show --misfit
 ```
-Indeed,  `Misfit G` computation is the best way to see whether different layers with their corresponding resistivity values
+Indeed, the `Misfit G` helps to determine whether the different layers with their corresponding resistivity values
 are misclassified or not.
-click [here](https://github.com/WEgeophysics/pyCSAMT/blob/develop/examples/geofit.PNG) to see the reference output (Misfit map).
+An example of misfit G map can be visualized [here](https://github.com/WEgeophysics/pyCSAMT/blob/develop/examples/geofit.PNG).

 * **Note** :
-    For CSAMT data processing and the deep implementations,
-    please refer to our [wiki page](https://github.com/WEgeophysics/pyCSAMT/wiki/How-pyCSAMT-works-%3F).
+    For CSAMT data processing and an example of a deep implementation, please refer to our [wiki page](https://github.com/WEgeophysics/pyCSAMT/wiki/How-pyCSAMT-works-%3F).

 ## Plot the pseudostratigraphic log

- Once the geostratigraphic model is built, we just need to call the model and extract at each station
+ Once the NM is built, user just needs to query the software parameters memory (SPM) to fech at each station
- its corresponding  pseudostratigraphic log using the following command
+ the corresponding pseudostratigraphic log.
+An example of the
+  command to do this task (e.g. extracting the log of station `S00`) is:
 ```
-$ pseudostratigraphic --station=S00 --zoom=25%
+$ pseudostratigraphic -s S00
 ```
 The output below with layer thicknesses estimation are displayed.